 In the competitive field of freelance editing and proofreading, it can often feel like you’re just another crocodile amidst the swarm circling the unsuspecting swimmer, all waiting to jump at the next job on Craigslist.
 If you can find higher-earning, successful mentors in your niche, they should be willing to help out someone new in the industry.

 Don’t expect an immediate response — they could be very busy — and don’t expect them to just give away all their knowledge, but you should feel free to contact them.
 They know what works, they really know what they’re doing, and they likely already have a steady flow of referrals due to their track record of excellent work.
-If that’s the case, they shouldn’t have any problem giving you a little advice, encouragement, or help figuring out your next move as a budding freelancer.
+If that’s the case, they shouldn’t have any problem giving you a little advice, encouragement, or help you figure out your next move as a budding freelancer.

 Let’s go back to that English degree.
 Too many new editors and proofreaders start out thinking they know it all.
 English degree in hand, they expect their skill set to be a one-size-fits-all for wherever they end up.